Yuzu2005/Yuzu2005.github.io/README.md

 The main mechanics I created included:

-Enemies such as the Seagulls, slimes and shark behaviours.
+-Enemies such as the Seagulls, slimes and shark behaviours.

-Adding the main menu and button functions with keyboard controls.
+-Adding the main menu and button functions with keyboard controls.